Last Updated on September 10, 2021 by Lawrence Berezin

 Parking ticket tips about the parking rules

-The Evil Empire’s mission is to enforce its prodigious number of parking restrictions.
-In other words, to collect outrageous amounts of our money for the city’s moneybox.
+The Evil Empire’s mission is to enforce its massive parking restrictions.
+In other words, to collect outrageous amounts of our money for the City’s moneybox.

 Meanwhile, the Evil Empire interprets some of these restrictions on the city government website (under the 311 tab).